The commissioner may start a license suspension within thirty days from notice of the arrest as long as the driver has not:

 In the case when test results come from an injured driver, an additional issue enters into the hearing.
 The hearing has to determine whether the test results obtained work as evidence.
 If the answer to any of the previous questions listed above is ‘no’, the DMV has to return the license to the driver.

-But, if the answer to all of the questions is ‘yes’, the driver’s license is suspended according to the suspension periods listed below:
+But, if the answer to all of the questions is ‘yes’, the driver’s license is suspended for 45 days.
+In addition, you face an ignition interlock device (IID) in your car for a period of time.

 Commercial Driver’s License holders who commit two or more of certain motor vehicle offenses, including DUI, are disqualified for life from driving a commercial motor vehicle.
 Connecticut law now requires that in order to be eligible for reinstatement of their license, disqualified CDL holders have to voluntarily enroll in, and successfully complete the following: